Compare Dunedin Airport Car Rental Deals

-Guided tours are available to book ahead of time, with Mandarin, Cantonese, German, French, Japanese or Dutch speaking guides on request.
+Guided tours are available to book ahead of time, and you can request tours in Mandarin, Cantonese, German, French, Japanese or Dutch.
 The Olveston gardens and gift shop are free to visit.

-Don’t miss Larnach Castle while you’re in Dunedin - its opulent Victorian splendour is unparalleled.
-It is one of a kind, the only castle in New Zealand.
+Don’t miss Larnach Castle while you’re in Dunedin.
+Until very recently (with the completion of Dot’s Castle in Riverstone, near Oamaru), it was the only castle in New Zealand.
 William Larnach, a prosperous merchant and politician, built it in the late 1800s for his family.
 The lavish interior took over a decade to complete, with no expense spared.
 The story of the Larnach family took a dark turn, however, featuring a series of wives, children, and eventually a scandalous suicide at the Parliament buildings.

-A wind swept and romantic coastal spot, Tunnel Beach makes for a magnificent afternoon walk.
-You will make your way through a hand carved passage then emerge out onto a secluded, sheltered beach and sweeping views along the rugged coastline.
+A wind-swept and romantic coastal spot, Tunnel Beach makes for a magnificent afternoon walk.
+You will make your way through a hand-carved passage and then emerge onto a secluded, sheltered beach with sweeping views along the rugged coastline.

 The unique landscapes around this path are truly a sight to behold.
 There are dramatic sandstone cliffs, shaped by the sheer force of the ocean; rock arches and boulders; even mysterious caves to explore.
 Keep an eye out for ancient fossils as you descend through the passageway.